 Liberty Ellman Biography (Wikipedia)

-In the 1990s, Ellman was associated with the M-Base musical scene active in San Francisco, California, where he played with Vijay Iyer, Miya Masaoka, Ledisi (Anibade), Steve Coleman Eric Crystal, EW Wainwright's African Roots of Jazz, Omar Sosa and D'Armous Boone Collective.
+In the 1990s, Ellman was associated with the M-Base musical scene in San Francisco, California, where he played with Vijay Iyer, Miya Masaoka, Ledisi, Steve Coleman, Eric Crystal, EW Wainwright's African Roots of Jazz, Omar Sosa and D'Armous Boone Collective.
 He also worked with hip hop artists such as the Coup and Midnight Voices, performing opening spots for Pharcyde, Ice Cube, Devo, and The Stray Cats.
 During this time Ellman also composed for and performed with the San Francisco Mime Troupe.
 He released his debut album on his own Red Giant Records in 1997, and moved back to New York City the following year.

 Ellman has performed and recorded with musicians, including Joe Lovano, Myra Melford, Wadada Leo Smith, Butch Morris, Steve Lehman, Rudresh Mahanthappa, Somi, Matana Roberts, Michele Rosewoman, Josh Roseman, Barney McAll, Okkyung Lee, Ben Goldberg and Greg Osby.
 In 2014 Ellman worked with Jason Moran as part of Luanda Kinshasa, a video installation by filmmaker Stan Douglas.
 In April 2016 he was asked by John Zorn to perform a solo concert of a selection of Zorn's Bagatelles.